Teddytech1/TEDDY-XMD/README.md

 - ✅ Group + DM features
 - ✅ Public/Private mode
 - ✅ Secure cloud-hosting compatible
-- ✅ Developer maintained: FredieTech
+- ✅ Developer maintained: Teddy

----

 ## 🛠️ HOW TO USE